 The use of RFC 6140 style "bulk number registration" is discouraged.
 The SIP-PBX should register one AOR with email-style SIP URI.
-The sip:carrier will take care of routing the aliases to the AOR with e164 to ruri preference.
+The sip:carrier will take care of routing the aliases to the AOR with e164_to_ruri preference.

-4.7.4.1 Trusted Sources
+4.6.4.1 Trusted sources

-If a SIP-PBX cannot perform the digest authentication, you can authenticate it by its source IP address in sip:carrier.
-To configure the IP-based authentication, go to the subscriber's preferences (Details → Preferences → Trusted Sources) and specify the IP address of the SIP-PBX in the Source IP field.
+If a SIP-PBX can not be configured to perform digest authentication, you can enable IP-based authentication in sip:carrier for it.
+For this go to the subscriber's preferences (Details \rightarrow Preferences \rightarrow Trusted Sources) and specify the IP address of the SIP-PBX in the Source IP field.